isomerpages/seab-corp/_issue-1-2025-seablink/Short Term Immersion Programme at SEAB.md

 Authority (BCA), and my team is responsible for implementing procurement policies for the construction and Facility Management sector.&nbsp;</p>
 <p>The advertisement for this STIP caught my eye because as a Singaporean
-student who had gone through a few rounds of National Examinatin, I was intrigued and interested to go behind-the-scenes of what happens before and after the National Examinations.&nbsp;</p>
+student who had gone through a few rounds of the National Examinations, I was intrigued and interested to go behind-the-scenes of what happens before and after the National Examinations.&nbsp;</p>
 <p>During this STIP, I had the opportunity to see the end-to-end processes
 of script management and saw how efficiently and securely the scripts were managed.
 I was also impressed by the exhibitions in the Heritage Gallery,